nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 # zettelkasten generic ideas

-- data and scripts in graph nodes
-  - conventions?
-- store result of commands in flat files
+- lists kept up to date with graph queries
+- edit cards from on the road to run batch jobs
 - numbering sequentially based on timestamps can be an arbitrary ordering imposed on zettels
-- get some pictures of graphs in here
 - SaaS visual link editor for zettelkasten
   - is this the right word?
     - SAAS = paid APIs?
     - PAAS = github?

+## move this stuff to cards it is growing kinda big

-- computer science experiments
+- computer science experiments - make a card
   - use GPT or library to make bot that sounds like me from all this data
   - git history, words + concepts, spike trains -> transhumanism
   - hacking assistant